 This guide is meant to inspire, not to instruct.
-Every website is contextually, and while I can judge these call to action examples against the theory of design and copywriting, I don’t know how they’re actually performing.
+Every website is contextual, and while I can judge these call-to-action examples against the theory of web design and copywriting, I don’t know how they’re actually performing.

 …Or don’t.
 Maybe it’s not the highest value area for optimization.
-Maybe you have bigger biggest challenges.
-Qubit put out an awesome meta-analysis of 6700+ ecommerce experiments, and they found that CTA tests, on average, don’t move the needle often (and when they do, it’s not by a lot):
+Maybe you have bigger challenges.
+Qubit put out an awesome meta-analysis of 6,700+ ecommerce experiments, and they found that CTA tests, on average, don’t move the needle often (and when they do, it’s not by a lot):

-Maybe you’ve already tested a ton of CTAs and have a pretty good level of knowledge as to what works.
-CTA tests scale well, meaning once you’ve done enough experimentation you can usually replicate the winners across similar offers.
-We use the same CTA across any similar landing pages with similar offers.
+Maybe you’ve already tested a ton of CTAs and have a pretty good idea of what works.
+Call-to-action tests scale well.
+Once you’ve done enough experimentation, you can usually replicate the winners across similar offers.
+We use the same CTA across similar landing pages and offers.

-And if you’re just starting to optimize your website, it may be more beneficial to start with some higher impact areas.
-Use conversion research to discover real problems on your site, don’t just test CTAs because they’re easy to set up in a visual editor.
+If you’re just starting to optimize your website, it may be more beneficial to start with higher impact areas.
+Use conversion research to discover real problems on your site.
+Don’t just test calls to action because they’re easy to set up in a visual editor.

 The call to action is an important element of website design, conversion optimization, or any form of marketing or persuasion.
 Invest some time and effort into crafting good CTA copy, making sure the design is right, and designing with the page context in mind.

-This post outlined a huge list of call to action examples.
-Probably too many—some good, some bad, some awful or non-existent.
-The hope isn’t that you’ll copy any of them outright, but rather they’ll act as inspiration or fuel for thought on how you design your own.
+This post outlined a huge list of call to action examples, probably too many—some good, some bad, some non-existent.
+You shouldn’t copy any of them outright but rather use them as inspiration to design your own compelling call to action.